 The case of the respondent, being the complainant before the learned Adjudicating Officer is that she is an allottee and the appellant is a promoter.
 The appellant has floated an advertisement for housing project of different categories in the name and style "SUDARSHAN ENCLAVE" to be constructed Dumduma at in the newspaper and invited applications from the interested customers.
 In the housing scheme the appellant had undertaken to provide the facilities as per the broucher/prospectus and also undertook to complete the project within 36 months from the date of execution of work and the likely date of handing over of the flat was 31.12.2019.
-Accordingly, the respondent had applied loan for the allotted LIG flat bearing Flat No.712.
-Vide letter No.7760 dt.26.08.2019, the appellant asked respondent to pay balance amount in full to be paid by 30.09.2019.
-Accordingly, the respondent had paid the aforesaid amount before due date.
-The appellant issued another letter to the respondent January,2022 demanding more cash towards the final cost to the tune of Rs.16,160/- and membership fees of Rs.8000/- and maintenance charge for one year amounting to Rs.9,600/- and a residuary balance Rs.393/-, which was communicated to her vide letter no.1238, dt.24.1.2022.
-In response to that letter, the respondent had fully complied with within due date.
-However, on 29.4.2022 there was delivery of advance possession and possession slip was issued in favour of the respondent i.e. after 64 months.
+Accordingly, the respondent had applied loan for the LIG flat bearing Flat No.702.
+Vide letter No.15121 dt.4.11.2016, it has been mentioned to complete the work on payment of Rs.13,46,700/- and the respondent had paid the aforesaid amount before due date.
+The appellant issued another letter to the respondent in Janunary,2022 demanding more cash towards the final cost to the tune of Rs.16,160/- and membership fees of Rs.8000/- and maintenance charge for one year amounting to Rs.9,600/-, which was to be paid by 03.02.2022 before delivery of of the flat.
+Vide possession Annexure-3 the respondent had made full payment and finally the appellant had sent a letter dt.5.5.2022 to the respondent for execution of agreement for the advance possession.
+Thereafter on 11.5.2022 the delivery of advance possession and possession slip was issued in favour of the respondent i.e. after 64 months.

 After taking possession of the said flat, the respondent came to know that the allotted flat is of substandard in which the floor of the building was not properly plastered.
 She further came to know that the compound wall of the EWS side is still not completed leading to total insecurity and unsafe to settle inside the premises.
 The other allottees had also drawn the attention of the appellant about the aforesaid latches but the appellant did not pay any heed.
 The approach road was also not free from encumbrances and the covered car parking for MIG allottees were not adequate.
-Without obtaining the consent of $2/3^{rd}$ of the allottees, the appellant has converted the central lawn and children's play area into parking area.
-She also came to know that the appellant has sold the common area meant for children and senior citizens of all flat owners in the campus for the 2^{nd} time to be used as parking area.
+Without obtaining the consent of 2/3rd of the allottees, the appellant has converted the central lawn and children's play area into parking area.
+She also came to know that the appellant has sold the common area meant for children and senior citizens of all flat owners in the campus for the 2nd time to be used as parking area.
 There is also no STP for sewerage which causes overflow of dirty water and there is no mechanized sewerage treatment plant, as promised by the appellant.